Test case prioritization using test case diversification and fault-proneness estimations: Results

-It is reasonable to compare the proposed method with fault-proneness based traditional methods \cite{mahdieh2020incorporating}.
-Columns 'Total+FP' and 'Additional+FP' of Table~\ref{tab:methods_firstfail} correspond to these methods.
-Comparing these methods, it is observed that the complete proposed method has the best value of average first-fail with respect to other methods, in four of the projects.
-In the \textit{Lang} project, the proposed method and the fault-proneness based total method have near results but the latter performs better in this project.
 We performed the Wilcoxon signed-rank again to evaluate the significance of the results.
-The null hypothesis is that there is no significant difference in the first-fail performance of the proposed TCP method after incorporating fault-proneness with respect to the total and additional fault-proneness based TCP strategies.
-The results of this test show that the null hypothesis is wrong and therefore there is a significant difference between the proposed 'Clustering+FP' method and the 'Total+FP' method ($p$-value $ = 0.014$) and the additional strategy ($p$-value $ = 1.3*10^{-11}$).
+The null hypothesis is that there is no significant difference in the first-fail performance of the \texttt{CovClustering+FP} method with respect to the other TCP algorithms.
+The results of this test are shown in Table~\ref{tab:methods_significance}.
+The null hypothesis is rejected in cases where the values are less than 0.05, and in these cases, there is a significant difference between the proposed \texttt{CovClustering+FP} method and other algorithms.
+The very low $p$-values indicate that significance is confident.
+For most of the table, this significance is verified however the statistical test fails for some of the values relating to the G-clef methods, specifically on the Closure and Lang project.

+The conclusion is that the \texttt{CovClustering+FP} performs better than the \texttt{Total+FP} and \texttt{Additional+FP} algorithms of \cite{mahdieh2020incorporating} but does not significantly dominate the \texttt{G-clef (Additional)} algorithm in all cases.
+Note that as mentioned and observed in Table~\ref{tab:methods_firstfail}, \texttt{CovClustering+FP} performs much better than the original \texttt{G-clef} implementation and the presented results are due to boosting \texttt{G-clef} with the defect prediction method presented here.

+\subsection{RQ3: The effect of the clustering configurations (distance function and number of clusters) on the effectiveness of the proposed TCP strategies}

+In this research question, we study the effect of the distance function and number of clusters on the effectiveness of the \texttt{CovClustering} and \texttt{CovClustering+FP} methods.
+In this manner, we experiment the proposed methods, with different distance functions and vary the number of clusters in a specified range.